LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 This repository does **not** claim that the Erdős–Gyárfás conjecture has been solved.

-All statements concern the structure of a **hypothetical minimal counterexample**.
+All candidate statements concern the structure of a **hypothetical minimal counterexample**.

 The repository also does not currently claim priority for the structural inequalities reported here.
 Literature searches have been conducted, but external subject-matter expertise is requested before making novelty claims.